-Most people think that if you want to invest in real estate property you have have all your debts paid for, have money in the bank in case emergencies come up (like vacancies and repairs), and just have leftover cash laying around.
+Most people think that if you want to invest in a real estate property you have to have all your debts paid for, have money in the bank in case emergencies come up (like vacancies and repairs), and just have leftover cash laying around.
 That is not the case.
 In fact, I know very, very, very few investors in that situation.
 Most have more debt that they know what to do with, but it’s a good debt.

 Getting a Mortgage

 The first involves going to the bank and getting a mortgage for the property.
 This seems like a no-brainer, but believe it or not, it’s not always the easiest way to buy a property.
 The way this works is you go to the bank and they qualify you based on your credit.
 But with an investment property, they also qualify you based on what your tenant is going to be paying you.

 The difficulty with this method is that if you are buying a property that’s vacant, you of course do not have a tenant.
 That means that the bank will not look at this as an asset, but as a liability against you because you’re taking on additional expenses that you are responsible for – so you will need to be able to afford paying for that.